angular/protractor/docs/faq.md

 How do I produce an XML report of my test results?
 --------------------------------------------------

 You can use the npm package jasmine-reporters@1.0.0 and add a JUnit XML Reporter.
 Check out this [example (junitOutputConf.js)](https://github.com/angular/protractor/blob/master/spec/junitOutputConf.js).
-Note that the latest version of jasmine-reporters is for Jasmine 2.0, which is not yet supported by Protractor, so you'll need to be sure to use version 1.0.0.
+Make sure that you are using the correct version of jasmine-reporters for your version of Jasmine.

 How can I catch errors such as ElementNotFound?
 -----------------------------------------------